jhpyle/docassemble/_docs/docker.md

 along with its primary drive, without affecting the drive with the **docassemble** data.

+## <a name="recovery"></a>Recovery from backup files

+When you are using [data storage], you can do `docker stop -t 600` on a container, followed by `docker rm`, and then re-run your original `docker run` command, and when the system starts again, it will be in the same place it was before, with the same uploaded files, the same SQL database.

+During `docker stop -t 600`, files are saved in the [data storage] area.
+During `docker run` (and `docker start` as well), files are restored from the [data storage] area.

+However, if your server has an unsafe shutdown, the files in the [data storage] area might be corrupted.
+They might also be missing or very old (perhaps dating from the last time there was a safe shutdown).
+If this happens, not all is lost, because you can restore from a backup.

+If you are using [S3](#persistent s3) or [Azure blob storage](#persistent azure), the files and directories that are saved during the shutdown process are:

+* `postgres` - a folder containing a "dump" of each database hosted by the PostgreSQL server.
+Usually the operative file is called `docassemble`, for the database called `docassemble`.
+If you point your server to an external database using the [`db` section] of your [Configuration], this is not applicable.
+The backup file will exist, but it will be an empty database.
+* `redis.rdb` - a file containing a backup of the [Redis] database.
+  If you point your server to an external [Redis] database using a [`redis`] directive in your [Configuration], this is not applicable.
+The `redis.rdb` file will exist, but it will be an empty database.
+* `log` - a folder containing **docassemble** log files.
+* `nginxlogs` - a folder containing the logs for [NGINX].
+If you are using Apache, the relevant folder is `apachelogs`.
+This is not applicable unless the `CONTAINERROLE` is `all`.

+The `files` folder, the `config.yml` file, and the `letsencrypt.tar.gz` (if Let's Encrypt is used) are important for restoring the system on startup, but they are always up-to-date; they are not copied from the server during the shutdown process.

+If you are using [persistent volumes], the files and directories that are saved during the shutdown process are:

+* `/usr/share/docassemble/backup/postgres` - a folder containing a
+  "dump" of each database hosted by the PostgreSQL server.
+Usually the operative file is called `docassemble`, for the database called `docassemble`.
+If you point your server to an external database using the [`db` section] of your [Configuration], this is not applicable.
+The backup file will exist, but it will be an empty database.
+* `/usr/share/docassemble/backup/redis.rdb` - a file containing a
+  backup of the [Redis] database.
+If you point your server to an external [Redis] database using a [`redis`] directive in your [Configuration], this is not applicable.
+The `redis.rdb` file will exist, but it will be an empty database.
+* `/usr/share/docassemble/backup/files` - a directory containing all
+  of the stored files in your system (document uploads, assembled documents, ZIP files for installed packages, etc.).
+* `/usr/share/docassemble/backup/log` - a folder containing
+  **docassemble** log files.
+* `/usr/share/docassemble/backup/nginxlogs` - a folder containing the
+  logs for [NGINX].
+If you are using Apache, the relevant folder is `/usr/share/docassemble/backup/apachelogs`.
+This is not applicable unless the `CONTAINERROLE` is `all`.
+* `/usr/share/docassemble/backup/config/config.yml` - a file
+  containing the Configuration of your system.

+The file `/usr/share/docassemble/backup/letsencrypt.tar` is important for restoring the system (if Let's Encrypt is used), but it is always up-to-date; it is not copied from the server during the shutdown process.

+Whenever a **docassemble** container starts up, the PostgreSQL database in `postgres/docassemble` is used to restore **docassemble**'s SQL database.
+The `redis.rdb` file is used to restore the Redis database.
+These files are created during the shutdown process.
+It is important that the shutdown process happens gracefully, because otherwise these files will not be complete.

+As protection against the risk of an unsafe shutdown (as well as the risk of the accidental deletion of data), **docassemble** maintains a daily rotating backup.
+The daily backup is created whenever the daily cron job runs (which is typically around 6:00 in the morning).

+If you are using [S3](#persistent s3) or [Azure blob storage](#persistent azure), these backups are in the `backup` folder in the cloud storage.
+There is a subfolder in the `backup` folder for each container that has used the cloud storage area.
+The subfolder names come from the internal hostnames of containers.
+In a [multi-server arrangement], you will see several subfolders.
+You may also see several subfolders if you have called `docker run` multiple times.
+Within a subfolder for a container, there are subfolders for each day for which there is a backup.
+The folders are in the format `MM-DD` where `MM` is the month and `DD` is the day of the month.
+If you want to restore your system to a snapshot of where it was when a daily backup was made, you will need to shut down your server(s) with `docker stop -t 600` if it is still running.
+Then you will need to copy files from the daily backup location to the places where they will be used when the system starts up again.
+In particular, you will copy the following out of the daily backup folder:

+* `config/config.yml to `config.yml` in the root of the cloud storage.
+* `files` to `files` in the root of the cloud storage.
+* `postgres` to `postgres` in the root of the cloud storage.
+* `redis.rdb` to `redis.rdb` in the root of the cloud storage.
+* `log` to `log` in the root of the cloud storage.

+Copying `log` is optional.
+The contents of log files are not critical to the functionality of the systems.

+If you are using persistent volumes, the disaster recovery backup files are in folders named `/usr/share/docassemble/backup/MM-DD` where `MM` is the month and `DD` is the day the backup was made.
+If you want to restore your system to a snapshot of where it was when a daily backup was made, you will first need to shut down your server with `docker stop -t 600` if it is still running.
+Then you will need to copy files from the daily backup location to the places where they will be used when the system starts up again.
+In particular, you will copy the following out of the daily backup folder:

+* `config/config.yml` to `/usr/share/docassemble/backup/config.yml`
+* `files` to `/usr/share/docassemble/backup/files`
+* `postgres` `/usr/share/docassemble/backup/postgres`
+* `redis.rdb` to `/usr/share/docassemble/backup/redis.rdb`
+* `log` to `/usr/share/docassemble/backup/log`

+Copying `log` is optional.
+The contents of log files are not critical to the functionality of the systems.

+After copying these files into place, you can start your server(s) with `docker run` (using the same parameters you originally used) or `docker start`.

 # <a name="multi server arrangement"></a>Multi-server arrangement

 ## Services on different machines